Adaptive Compute-and-Forward with Lattice Codes Over Algebraic Integers: Proofs

 \section{Proofs}

-In this appendix, we show that Construction A over $\Ok$ can produce good lattices with high probability.
-Throughout the proof, we only use those primes which split completely in $\Ok$ for the sake of simplicity; however, this is by no means necessary and the other class of primes can be used as well.
+In this appendix, we show that Construction A over $\Ok$ produces good lattices with high probability.
+Throughout the proof, we only consider $\Ok$, the ring of algebraic integers for $\mbb{Q}(\sqrt{d})$ with $d\equiv 2,3 \mod 4$; the case of $d\equiv 1 \mod 4$ can be proved similarly with a slight modification of parameters.
+Also, we focus on those primes which split completely in $\Ok$ for the sake of simplicity; however, the proof techniques can be applied to the proposed construction with primes that remain inert.